Ozone therapy

 It improves the quality of life, as well as stimulating the immune system to speed up healing, normalizing hormone, and enzyme production.

-Ozone therapy is a harmless form of immunotherapy used to inactivate bacteria, viruses, fungi, parasites, yeast, and protozoa.
+Ozone therapy is used to inactivate bacteria, viruses, fungi, parasites, yeast, and protozoa.

 It can be used at various stages throughout the treatment process improving circulation by cleaning the arteries and veins, purifying blood and the lymph and reducing pain thanks to its anti-inflammatory properties.